sc-ventures/cloudbreak-documentation/docs/cli-get-started.md

 ### Obtain CLI Command from the UI

-Cloudbreak web UI includes as option in the UI which allows you to generate the  `create` command for resources such as credentials, blueprints, clusters, and recipes.
+Cloudbreak web UI includes an option in the UI which allows you to generate the  `create` command for resources such as credentials, blueprints, clusters, and recipes.
 This option is available when creating a resource and for existing resources, from the resource details page.

 **From Create Resource**